ml-archive/template/README.md

 ### Testing your code ⏱
-For testing, make sure to have the `App` scheme selected.
+For testing, make sure to have the `MyProject-Package` scheme selected.
 Then, you can use `⌘U` like usual.

 ## 🏆 Credits